otris/ews-cpp/README.md

 `CMAKE_PREFIX_PATH` to the path where you installed libcurl (e.g.
 ``C:\Program Files\cURL``) and re-configure.

-You can also use the script provided in ``scripts\build-curl.bat`` to compile libcurl for your particular version of Visual Studio.
+You can also use the Windows batch script provided in ``scripts\build-curl.bat`` to download and compile libcurl for your particular version of Visual Studio.

 ## Source Code